-Exempting churches while requiring other

-religious objectors to seek an accommodation is standard practice under the tax code.
-The IRC and other regulations award benefits to some religious organizations-typically, houses of worship-based articulable criteria other that religious organizations do not meet.
-See26 U.S.C.
-6033(a)(3)(A)(i), (iii).
-Churches, their integrated auxiliaries, and conventions or associations churches are automatically considered tax exempt and need not notify the government they are applying for recognition, but other religious non-profit organizations must apply for tax-exempt status if their annual gross receipts are more than \$5,000.
-See $id. \S 508(a), (c)(1)(A).$ Similarly, churches, their integrated auxiliaries, conventions or associations of churches, and the exclusively religious activities of any religious order need not file tax returns, but religious non-profit organizations with gross receipts above \$5,000-even if they are tax-exempt-must file annually.
+Exempting churches while requiring other religious objectors to seek an accommodation is standard practice under the tax code.
+The IRC and other regulations award benefits to some religious organizations-typically, houses of worship-based on articulable criteria that other religious organizations do not meet.
+See 26 U.S.C. § 6033(a)(3)(A)(i), (iii).
+Churches, their integrated auxiliaries, and conventions or associations of churches are automatically considered tax exempt and need not notify the government they are applying for recognition, but other religious non-profit organizations must apply for tax-exempt status if their annual gross receipts are more than \$5,000.
+See id. § 508(a), (c)(1)(A).
+Similarly, churches, their integrated auxiliaries, conventions or associations of churches, and the exclusively religious activities of any religious order need not file tax returns, but religious non-profit organizations with gross receipts above \$5,000-even if they are tax-exempt-must file annually.
 Id. § 6033(a).
-Congress has placed special limitations on tax inquiries and examinations of churches, but not integrated auxiliaries, churchoperated schools. or religious non-profit organizations.
+Congress has placed special limitations on tax inquiries and examinations of churches, but not integrated auxiliaries, church-operated schools, or religious non-profit organizations.
 See id. § 7611.

 Congress has used similar organizational distinctions in the realm of religious accommodations.
 Churches and qualified church-controlled organizations that object to paying Social Security and Medicare taxes for religious reasons may opt out of paying them by filing a form with the IRS, but other religious non-profit organizations may not.

 See id. § 3121(w).

-2. Organizational Distinctions and Respecting the Religion Clauses

-Distinctions based on organizational form enable the government to simultaneously respect both the Free Exercise Clause and Establishment Clause and permit the construction of accommodation schemes that pass constitutional muster.
-The Supreme Court has concluded
+2. Organizational Distinctions and Respecting the Religion Clauses simultaneously respect both the Free Exercise Clause and Establishment Clause and permit the construction of accommodation schemes that pass constitutional muster.
+The